+For example, take Kama, a sort of Cupid-figure in Vedic mythology, but way more interesting.
 (He is also known as Kamadeva, or as Māra in Hindu mythology.
 However, he goes by many other names such as Kandarpa, Manmatha, and Madana.
 These names translate to “inflamer of even the gods,” “churner of hearts,” and “intoxicating,” respectively; helping to demonstrate just how potent his powers are.)
 Much like Cupid, Kama inspires loves in both humans and gods through the use of arrows.
 However, Kama’s arrows are tipped with mango flowers.
 The alluring aroma of the floral arrow fills any target with insatiable lust and love.
 Similarly, in the Ramayana, Rama becomes sexually aroused after encountering a mango blossom and its “maddening scent.”

 One of the most famous Hindu rituals involving mangoes is the marriage of mango trees.
 Some believe that mangoes can only be consumed after the trees have been consecrated in matrimony.
 These marriages protect the fruit, those who eat the fruit, and supposedly ensure a bountiful harvest.

 Generally, mango trees may be married to other mango trees, but sometimes they may be married to other trees such as fig or tamarind.
 In these cases the mango tree is considered the bridegroom, and the other tree the bride.